Football Sunshine Coast: Jack White (Australian Cap Number 20), 1923

-Jack White (Australian Cap 20) was born in Grafton N.S.W. and grew up in South Africa and moved to Nambour in the early-1920s where he was a sugar and citrus farmer.
+Jack White (Australian Cap 20) was born in Grafton (New South Wales), grew up in South Africa and moved to Nambour in the early-1920s where he was a sugar and citrus farmer.
 White played football in South Africa as a junior, having represented his country at junior level.
 In the inaugural North Coast Football Association season in 1921 White played for North Arm.
 In 1923 White captained the powerful North Arm club and the North Coast representative side.
 White was such a talent that in June 1923 he was lured to Brisbane to play for Pineapple Rovers.